ohpauleez/daisneon/README.md

    * Involves converting JS objects to maps and then back to objects at the end

 For reference, the Java Dais chain runs between 0.02ms - 0.20ms.
 The Pedestal Chain runs between 1-3ms.
+The Pedestal chain includes logging, runtime metrics, is thread-safe, and has full async capabilities (ie: it includes extra signaling and thread-pool migration)

 ### TODO